ignitioncoin/ignitioncoin/doc/README_windows.txt

 Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.

+The latest Windows binaries (.exe of qt-wallet) are available on Github, at https://github.com/ignitioncoin/ignitioncoin/releases